|Home English Facebook Donate|

 Robbins also states that "[n]o bishop, no missionary should ever hesitate or lack the faith to teach the law of tithing to the poor.
 The sentiment of "They can't afford to" needs to be replaced with "They can't afford not to."

-Maybe the principle of tithing within Mormonism can be taught, but it should not contradict Mormon scripture.
+Maybe the principle of tithing within Mormonism can be taught, but it should not contradict LDS scripture.

 Robbins also uses the term "firstfruits" extensively to bolster the notion that the destitute should pay tithing.
 But this contradicts Mormon scripture and the previous teaching of Apostle Talmage, misquoted by Apostle Holland that "you shall pay me NOT IN ADVANCE" (Talmage as quoted above).